Consistency of the Full and Reduced Order Models for Evolve-Filter-Relax Regularization of Convection-Dominated, Marginally-Resolved Flows: Model Reduction With Respect to Time

-In this section, we analyze and compare the performances of EFR-ROM (see Algorithm \ref{alg:01}) and EFR-EFRROM (see Algorithm \ref{alg:02}).
+In this section, we analyze and compare the performances of {EFR-noEFR} (see Algorithm \ref{alg:01}) and {EFR-EFR} (see Algorithm \ref{alg:02}).
 The goal is to investigate the FOM-ROM consistency for the EFR stabilization algorithm.
-We consider a 2D flow past a cylinder at time-dependent Reynolds number $0 \leq Re \leq 100$.
+We consider \A{an incompressible } 2D flow past a cylinder at time-dependent Reynolds number $0 \leq Re \leq 100$.
 This benchmark has been thoroughly studied at full order level \cite{john2004reference,GirfoglioQuainiRozza2020,schafer1996benchmark}.

 We consider the motion of an incompressible flow in a domain $\Omega \doteq \{[0, 2.2] \times [0, 0.41]\} \setminus \{(x, y)\in \mathbb R^2 \text{ such that } (x - 0.2)^2 + (y - 0.2)^2 - 0.05^2 = 0 \}$, which is depicted in Figure \ref{fig:domain}.
 We set $\nu = 10^{-3}$ and use no-slip boundary conditions on $\partial \Omega_D^{wall}$, representing the union of the lower and upper walls of the channel, and the cylinder wall (solid blue boundary in Figure \ref{fig:domain}), with a time varying inlet velocity profile $\bu_{in}$ on $\partial \Omega_D^{in}$ (red dashed line in Figure \ref{fig:domain}).
 The prescribed inlet condition is given by